Report: Japan imports 3 million metric tons of pellets in 2021 @BiomassMagazine

 Japan imported an estimated 3 million metric tons of wood pellets in 2021, up from 2.028 million in 2020, according to a report filed with the USDA Foreign Agricultural Service’s Global Agricultural Information Network in late December.

-According to the report, Japan’s Agency of Natural Resources and Energy (ANRE) has released data showing that 201 woody biomass power plants in Japan generated 2,888 megawatts (MW) of electricity by the end of March 2021.
-The agency had approved an additional 193 MW of biomass plants as of March 2021.
+According to the report, Japan’s Agency of Natural Resources and Energy (ANRE) has released data showing that 201 woody biomass power plants in Japan generated 2,888 megawatts (MW) of electricity as of the end of March 2021.
+The agency had approved an additional 193 biomass power plants as of that date.
 Together, existing and approved biomass power plants would bring total domestic operational capacity to 7,394 MW.

 Japan imported approximately 2.02 million metric tons of wood pellets in 2020.
 Approximately 58 percent of that volume came from Vietnam, with 29 percent from Canada.
 The country received its first commercial shipment of U.S. wood pellets in January 2021.
 According to the report, Enviva plans to export more than 3 million metric tons of wood pellets to Japan annually by 2025.
 If realized, that volume would make the U.S. the leading supplier to the Japanese wood pellet market.